 All of the examples above are types of coverage decisions.
 This means that if we deny your request for payment, you can appeal our decision.
-Chapter 9 of this document has information about how to make an appeal.
+Chapter 9 of this document has information about how

 Section 2 How to ask us to pay you back or to pay a bill you have received